Ten displaced by intentionally set apartment fire near Nicholson Drive

 Trending News

-Fire investigators were able to analyze the scene and determined that the fire was intentionally set.
+Fire investigators analyzed the scene and discovered that the fire was intentionally set.
+This marks the most recent act of arson in a recent string of such crimes.

-Anyone with information about this act of arson is urged to call Crime Stoppers or fire investigators at 225-354-1419
+Anyone with information about this incident is urged to call Crime Stoppers or fire investigators at 225-354-1419

 More News